kojix2/ruby-htslib/README.md

 ```
 # Ownership and Commitment Rights

-Do you need commit rights to ruby-htslib repository?
+Do you need commit rights to the ruby-htslib repository?
 Do you want to get admin rights and take over the project?
 If so, please feel free to contact us @kojix2.
 ```

-#### Why do you implement htslib in a language like Ruby, which is not widely used in the bioinformatics?
+#### Why do you implement htslib in a language like Ruby, which is not widely used in bioinformatics?

-One of the greatest joys of using a minor language like Ruby in bioinformatics is that there is nothing stopping you from reinventing the wheel.
+One of the greatest joys of using a minor language like Ruby in bioinformatics is that nothing stops you from reinventing the wheel.
 Reinventing the wheel can be fun.
-But with languages like Python and R, where many bioinformatics masters work, there is no chance left for beginners to create htslib bindings.
-Bioinformatics file formats, libraries and tools are very complex and I don't know how to understand them.
-So I wanted to implement the HTSLib binding myself to better understand how the pioneers of bioinformatics felt when establishing the file format and how they created their tools.
+But with languages like Python and R, where many bioinformatics masters work, there is no chance for beginners to create htslib bindings.
+Bioinformatics file formats, libraries, and tools are very complex, and I need to learn how to understand them.
+So I started to implement the HTSLib binding myself to better understand how the pioneers of bioinformatics felt when establishing the file format and how they created their tools.
 I hope one day we can work on bioinformatics using Ruby and Crystal languages, not to replace other languages such as Python and R, but to add new power and value to this advancing field.

 ## Links